-During fiscal year 2022, our board of directors met five times, including telephonic meetings.
-In that year, each director other than Mr. Nolan, attended at least 75% of the aggregate of (i) the total number of meetings of our board of directors held during the period for which he/she served as a director and (ii) the total number of meetings held by all committees of our board of directors on which he/she served during the periods that he/she served.
+During fiscal year 2023, our board of directors met five times, including telephonic meetings.
+In that year, each incumbent director attended at least 75% of the aggregate of (i) the total number of meetings of our board of directors held during the period for which he/she served as a director and (ii) the total number of meetings held by all committees of our board of directors on which he/she served during the periods that he/she served board of directors may also establish other committees from time to time to assist the board of directors.
+As of the date of this proxy statement, the composition and functioning of all of our committees comply with all applicable requirements of the Sarbanes-Oxley Act, Nasdaq and SEC rules and regulations.
+The charters for our audit committee, compensation committee and nominating and corporate governance committee are available on the Investor Relations section of our website at https://investors.akoyabio.com under Governance - Documents and Charters.